KartikGoel2629/E-commerce-/README.md

 ### Backend (Django REST Framework)
 - The backend receives these requests and processes them.
-- It checks authentication using JWT Tokens (every secure request must include a valid token).
+- It checks authentication using JWT Tokens.
 - Django handles business logic — like validating payments, managing user data, and updating orders.

 ### Database (MySQL/SQLite)